UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 </br>

-thoughout this document there wll be sections that look like this:
+Thoughout this document there are sections that look like this:

 ``` r
 library(RCurl)